sveiae/website/_posts/2020-12-20-new-test-december.md

 ![feature image](/assets/images/monthly-tests/featureImage.jpg){:class="img-responsive"}

-# This months implemented tests:
+# This months implemented test:

 **Test requirements**
 * Can be done from a single computer